Intro to Ethereum

 Every computer in the network must agree upon each new block and the chain as a whole.
 These computers are known as "nodes".
 Nodes ensure everyone interacting with the blockchain has the same data.
 To accomplish this distributed agreement, blockchains need a consensus mechanism.

-If you want to see how blockchain hashes data and then the previous block references all the past blocks, be sure to check out this demo by Anders Brownworth and watch the accompanying video below.
+If you would like to see how blockchain data is hashed and subsequently appended to the history of block references, be sure to check out this demo(opens in a new tab) by Anders Brownworth and watch the accompanying video below.

 Watch Anders explain hashes in blockchains: